Where the Land of the Bible Meets Modern Archaeology

 Getting hands dirty at the archaeological dig

-Minji Jin, MA alum from South Korea who participated in the Tel Azekah excavation, recalls how important for her research it was:
+Minji Jin, a graduate from South Korea who participated in the Tel Azekah excavation, recalls how important it was for her research:

-“Being physically there for a month helped me locate the findings and visually map the site.”—Minji Jin, graduate of MA in Ancient Israel Studies
+“Being physically there for a month helped me locate the findings and visually map the site.”—Minji Jin

 Steilmann, who did a lot of fieldwork during his studies, not only as part of the program but also during vacation breaks, recalls: “It was amazing to dive into practical work right away.”